Earth auger: Blade arrangement

 Another type of earth auger has two vertical blades instead of a helical screw.
 Rather than scraping the soil at the bottom of the hole, this type of auger cuts a cylindrical plug out of it, that is held by friction between the two blades.
 The auger must then be pulled out and emptied every foot or so.
 This type may require less force to operate, but may be adequate only for certain types of soil.

 Power source

-An earth auger can be powered by hand, through a "T"-shaped horizontal handle at the top of the rod.
+An earth auger can be powered by hand, through a T-shaped horizontal handle at the top of the rod.

 An earth auger can also be powered by an electric motor or internal-combustion engine, or from a tractor or other vehicle through a power take-off.

 Uses

-Hand-powered earth augers are typically used to plant tree saplings or to set up posts for fences or other ends.
+Hand-powered earth augers are typically used to plant saplings and trees or to set up posts for fences or other ends.

 Large mechanized earth augers, called drilling rigs, are used to make holes for piles destined to be deep foundations or retaining wall.

 Gas- or hand-powered augers are used by ice fishermen to drill through the ice layer over lakes or rivers.